Scott Raynor

-Since his booting from the group, Raynor has performed with a wide variety of groups and contributed to the charity StandUp for Kids.
+Since then, Raynor has performed with a wide variety of groups, including post-punk band the Wraith, and contributed to the charity StandUp for Kids.
+As of 2023, he works for the city of San Diego as a police officer.

 Life and career

 Raynor began playing drums at a young age, forming a group with friend Ryan Kennedy at age 11 to perform at a school competition – "a kind of 'show and tell' thing," Raynor later recalled.
 The duo were initially inspired by Metallica, but found their material far too technical; they instead played "Twist of Cain" by Danzig and "London Dungeon" by the Misfits.
 Raynor's first legitimate performance consisted of a cover of "Vlad the Impaler" by Gwar.

 Beginnings of music career

 Raynor attended Rancho Bernardo High School (RBHS).
 RBHS often arranged Battle of the Bands competitions, and Raynor participated: his band, The Necropheliacs, played a cover of Metallica's "Creeping Death".
-While at the competition, new transfer student Tom DeLonge, who had been kicked out of Poway High School for attending a basketball game while drunk, performed an original song titled "Who's Gonna Shave Your Back Tonight?" to a packed auditorium.
+While at the competition, new transfer student Tom DeLonge, who had been expelled from Poway High School for attending a basketball game while drunk, performed an original song titled "Who's Gonna Shave Your Back Tonight?" to a packed auditorium.
 Raynor was introduced to DeLonge at a party by Paul Scott, founding member of The Necropheliacs, shortly before he moved out of state.
 The two found they had plenty in common, and DeLonge was searching for a more permanent band to create music with.
 The two began writing songs at Raynor's parents' home – "a strange mix of metal and Descendents-style punk" – and tried out a variety of bass players, according to Raynor.

 DeLonge later met Mark Hoppus in August 1992 through friend Kerry Key and his girlfriend, Anne Hoppus.
 "I thought they were hilarious when I met them.
 I mean, I didn't have a driver's license yet, so I gained a lot of agency through hanging with them and their group of friends," said Raynor.
 The trio began to practice in Raynor's room (amid complaints from neighbors), which was soundproofed with empty egg cartons.

 The trio spent time together constantly, attending punk shows and movies and playing practical jokes.
 The trio first operated under a variety of names, including Duck Tape and Figure 8, until DeLonge rechristened the band "Blink".
 Hoppus' girlfriend later led him to depart from the group for a time, but he returned when Raynor and DeLonge began recording a demo tape on a four track recorder with friend and collaborator Cam Jones.
 The band soon became part of a circuit that also included the likes of Ten Foot Pole and Unwritten Law, and they found their way onto the bill as the opening band for local acts at SOMA, a local all-ages venue which they longed to headline.
 "It's difficult to describe, in words, the nauseous mix of fear and excitement that would hit me when I first started seeing lines of people wanting to hear us play," said Raynor.